Ireland national rugby sevens team: Olympic era (2009–present)

-Ireland has increased its emphasis in rugby sevens since the International Olympic Committee voted in 2009 to restore rugby to the events program in 2016.
+Ireland increased its emphasis in rugby sevens when the International Olympic Committee voted in 2009 to restore rugby to the events program in 2016.
 In March 2011, the IRFU announced its support for Shamrock Warriors RFC.
-The club's aim is to develop a pool of experienced Sevens players for the IRFU to be in position to select to develop into a future international Sevens squad to compete in tournaments by giving them experience playing in the top level competition should the IRFU become involved in professional international sevens or in the Olympic Sevens.
+The club's aim was to establish a pool of experienced Sevens players for the IRFU to develop into a future international Sevens squad.
+The pool would experience playing in the top-level competition, should the IRFU become involved in professional international sevens or in the Olympic Sevens.

-Although rugby was announced in 2009 as an Olympic sport, the IRFU was slow to recognize the opportunity.
-As of September 2013, the IRFU said it was unlikely to send a sevens team to the 2016 Summer Olympics.
+Despite the 2009 announcement of rugby sevens as an Olympic sport, the IRFU was initially slow to recognize the opportunity.
+In September 2013, the IRFU said it was unlikely to send a sevens team to the 2016 Summer Olympics.
 The IRFU did not introduce a men's rugby sevens national team program until October 2014.
 The IRFU announced in December 2014 the hiring of Anthony Eddy as the Director of Irish rugby sevens, both the men's and women's teams.

 In December 2014 the IRFU issued a notice to all Irish athletes to see what if could become an Elite Sevens rugby player.
 The IRFU hoped to see the best rugby club talent available as well as attracting athletes with transferable skills from other team sports such as athletics, basketball, and Gaelic Games.
 The IRFU held four talent identification days across Ireland in January 2015.